Clean up your act and clear out those chemicals

 It’s far from plane sailing but I’ve been down the detox route before so I knew a little about what to expect.
 However what I didn’t realise was just how all encompassing her re-set would be.
-Diet is a huge part of the programme along with other detox protocols like dry skin brushing and coffee enemas (more about these in a future post), but in addition to clearing out the debris already accumulated we are also removing the source of all the chemicals and toxins; stemming the flow, if you like.
+Diet is a huge part of the programme along with other detox protocols like dry skin brushing and coffee enemas (more about these in a future post).
+In addition to clearing out the debris already accumulated the reset invites us to “clean up your act and clear out those chemicals”.
+So the re-set is also about stemming the flow of what is coming in.

 In the meantime the contents of personal care products has generated some discussion so here are a few places to check out what might be in them and why many, or even most of them are not a good idea to be absorbing or ingesting.